-We recognise that all children are unique and, as such, keep our class sizes small enough to provide each one with a tailored and well-rounded academic experience.
-However, learning is not confined to the classroom.
-Our students participate in a broad range of cultural and extra-curricular activities which complement and enrich their course work.
+At BSG, the student-parent-school partnership is paramount and enables children to not only attain their full potential, but to enjoy school as happy and aware individuals.
+Learning is not confined to the classroom.
+Our students participate in a broad range of cultural and extra-curricular activities that complement and enrich their course work.

-BSG is the only international school in the region to offer British A-Levels (Years 12 and 13), which is open to students of all nationalities and educational backgrounds who wish to specialise in certain subjects.
-This programme allows greater flexibility to students who have specific areas of strength - we build on and further develop these strengths, thus enhancing their prospects for entrance to universities around the world.
+BSG is the only international school in the region to offer British A-Levels (Years 12 and 13) since 2005, and our programme is open to students of all nationalities and educational backgrounds who wish to specialise in certain subjects.
+A-Level courses allow greater flexibility to students who have specific areas of strength - we build on and further develop these strengths, thus enhancing their prospects for entrance to universities around the world.

-We limit our class groups to a maximum of 16 students (10 in A-Level classes) so that our teachers can tailor lessons to suit individual learning needs.
+We limit our class groups to a maximum of 18 students (maximum 14 in A-Level classes) so that our teachers can tailor lessons to suit individual learning needs.
 Our size also allows teachers, directors and administrators to know each student and their family and to maintain regular, highly-personalised and proactive communication between school and home.

 Despite our small classes, we keep fees at an affordable level.
 We wish to make private education as financially accessible as possible for families in the region and we are proud of the value we provide.